Teatime1990/DateTimeProject/README.md

 vendor/bin/phpunit
 ```

 # API Feature Description (How to use this API)
 Url template to call this API is localhost:3000/api/DateTimeAPI/Modenumber?Parameters

 Modenumber is an int from 1 to 4.
+Recommend to use Chrome as your test browser.
+The API has been tested on Chrome.

 ## Mode 1
 Return result of days between datetimes.